IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ```cmd
 ng new --collection="@igniteui/angular-schematics"
 ```
-or in case you are using the CLI tool:
+or run the following command in case you are using the CLI tool:
 ```cmd
 ig
 ```